Zaedul-Islam/Machine_Learning_A-Z-_Hands-On_Python_and_R_In_Data_Science/Part 4 - Clustering/README.md

 **Mission:** Our mission is to segment their clients into different groups based on these two metrics *Annual Income* and *Spending Score*.

-**Hints:** Since we've no idea what the client segments might be or how many segments there would be, this is typically a clustering problem.
+**Hints:** Since we've no idea what the client segments might be or how many segments there would be and don't know the final categories ahead of time, this is typically a clustering problem.